Skip to main content

 to Lt.
 Gen. Thomas Bussiere (center) at U.S. Strategic Command.

-NSRI launches several researcher engagement programs including NSRI Fellows and NSRI IRAD to continue to build multidisciplinary teams across the University of Nebraska focused on developing solutions for complex problems across the spectrum of CBRNe threats.
+NSRI launches the NSRI Fellows program to continue to build multidisciplinary teams across the University of Nebraska System focused on developing solutions for complex problems across the spectrum of CBRNE threats.
 The Collaborative Biosecurity Laboratory opens to provide foresight in the areas of food, agriculture and environment.
-NSRI and NU welcome new customers, including Tripler Army Medical Center, and the Nebraska Drug Discovery and Development Pipeline continues to deliver pharmaceutical advancements to the Defense Health Agency and the Defense Threat Reduction Agency.
-Seven undergraduate students brief their NSRI internship experience and the resulting online wargame to Lt.
-Gen. Thomas Bussiere, deputy commander of U.S. Strategic Command.
+NSRI and NU welcome new customers, such as Tripler Army Medical Center, and continue to deliver pharmaceutical advancements to the Defense Health Agency and the Defense Threat Reduction Agency.
+Seven undergraduate students brief their NSRI internship experience and the resulting online wargame to the deputy commander of USSTRATCOM.

 Connect With NSRI